Faculty: Arts, Humanities and Social Sciences

 6. The Saddest Music in the World (Guy Maddin 2003 CAN)

-In this film, Isabella Rossellini plays a legless beer magnate (with a marvelous set of glass prosthetic legs) who sponsors a competition to find out which country has the saddest music.
+In this film, Isabella Rossellini plays a legless beer magnate (with a marvellous set of glass prosthetic legs) who sponsors a competition to find out which country has the saddest music.
 Guy Maddin’s incomparable visual aesthetic (grainy black & white images and Soviet-era style montage, two-strip Technicolour, rear-projection, and other effects) and his offbeat sense of humour combine to make this the perfect midnight movie.
 Next watch his semi-autobiographical tribute to his home town, My Winnipeg (2007).

 7. Le Samouraï (Jean-Pierre Melville 1967 FR)